Data Privacy in the United States: Current Legislation and Predictions

 Following Europe’s GDPR, several states in the U.S. including California, Nevada, Illinois, and more have developed similar legislation.
 Here’s an overview of what to expect:

-The California Consumer Privacy Act will go into effect on January 1, 2020.
+The California Consumer Privacy Act went into effect on January 1, 2020, with official enforcement to begin in July following a six-month grace period.
 The CCPA is a new data privacy law that will more strictly regulate what organizations can do with the personal information they collect from customers.
-CCPA law gives Californians the right to acquire and request deletion of any personal information they’ve previously made available to an organization.
+The CCPA data privacy law gives Californians the right to acquire and request deletion of any personal information they’ve previously made available to an organization.
 This law will also give consumers the right to restrict an organization’s use of their private data.

 The CCPA has no cap on penalties for non-compliance, so businesses who deal with customers in California must comply with the CCPA law before the enforcement date to avoid substantial fines.